redis-stack/redis-stack-docs/docs/stack/_index.md

 application.
 This package is best for production deployment and is intended to be a drop-in replacement (for example, if you're already deploying
 Redis OSS as a cache).

 * **Redis Stack (Desktop)**: This package contains everything a developer needs in a single bundle.
-This includes Redis OSS and module extension along with the Redis Insight desktop application.
+This includes Redis OSS and module extensions along with the Redis Insight desktop application.
 If you want to create an application locally and explore how it interacts with Redis, this is the package for you.